Fear Factory: Early years and Concrete (1989–1991)

-Fear Factory was formed in 1989 under the name Ulceration, which the band agreed would "just be a cool name".
-In 1990, the name "Fear the Factory" was adopted.
-The name was inspired by a factory that the band supposedly saw near their rehearsal space which was guarded by men carrying rifles.
-Later, they shortened the name to just "Fear Factory".
+Fear Factory was formed in 1989 as Ulceration, which the band agreed would "just be a cool name".
+In 1990, they adopted the name Fear the Factory.
+The name was inspired by a factory that the band supposedly saw near their rehearsal space, which was guarded by men carrying rifles.
+Later, they shortened the name to Fear Factory.

-The band's origins can be traced to an outfit formed by guitarist Dino Cazares—formerly of The Douche Lords—and drummer Raymond Herrera in Los Angeles, California.
-Their first lineup was completed with the addition of bassist Dave Gibney and vocalist Burton C. Bell (ex-Hate Face), who was allegedly recruited by an impressed Cazares, who overheard him singing "New Year's Day" by U2.
-Cazares played bass on the first three Fear Factory albums Concrete, Soul of a New Machine and Demanufacture, on which Cazares changed many of the riffs during the recording.
+The band originated in an outfit formed by guitarist Dino Cazares, formerly of The Douche Lords, and drummer Raymond Herrera in Los Angeles, California.
+Their first lineup was completed with bassist Dave Gibney and vocalist Burton C. Bell (ex-Hate Face), who was allegedly recruited by an impressed Cazares, who overheard him singing "New Year's Day" by U2.
+Cazares played bass on the first three Fear Factory albums Concrete, Soul of a New Machine and Demanufacture, on which he changed many of the riffs during the recording.

-Fear Factory's earliest demo recordings are strongly reminiscent of the early works of Napalm Death and Godflesh, an acknowledged influence of the band in the grindcore-driven approach of the former and the mechanical brutality, bleakness, and vocal stylings of the latter.
-According to Brian Russ of The BNR Metal Pages, the demos are remarkable for integrating these influences into the band's death metal sound and for Burton C. Bell's pioneering fusion of extreme death growls and clean vocals in the same song, which was to become a significant and influential element of the band's sound throughout their career.
-The use of grunts and "throat singing" combined with clean vocals later defined the nu metal and other emerging subgenres of metal.
+Fear Factory's earliest demo recordings are reminiscent of the early works of Napalm Death and Godflesh, an acknowledged influence of the band in the grindcore-driven approach of the former and the mechanical brutality, bleakness, and vocals of the latter.
+According to Brian Russ of The BNR Metal Pages, the demos are remarkable for integrating these influences into the band's death metal sound and for Burton C. Bell's pioneering the fusion of extreme death growls and clean vocals in the same song, which became an influential element of the band's sound.
+The use of grunts and "throat singing" combined with clean vocals later defined nu metal and other emerging subgenres of metal.
 Many vocalists in today's metal scene use two or more methods of singing and vocalizing lyrics.
 The band contributed two songs to the L.A.
 Death Metal Compilation in 1990.
 The band played its first show on October 31, 1990.

-In 1991, Fear Factory recorded a series of cuts with producer Ross Robinson in Blackie Lawless's studio.
-Afterward, the band members was unhappy with the terms of their recording contract, and they refused to sign.
+In 1991, Fear Factory recorded a series of tracks with producer Ross Robinson in Blackie Lawless's studio.
+Afterward, the band members were unhappy with the terms of their recording contract and refused to sign.
 The band retained the rights to the songs, many of which they re-recorded in 1992 with a different producer, Colin Richardson, for inclusion on their debut release Soul of a New Machine.
-Meanwhile, Ross Robinson obtained the rights to the recording, which he used to promote himself as a producer.
+Robinson obtained the rights to the recording, which he used to promote himself as a producer.
 The album was released in 2002 by Roadrunner Records under the title Concrete after the band's breakup.
 The release was controversial because the album was issued without the approval of Fear Factory.
-Robinson ended up suing the band, which Bell jokingly said in 2021 that it was foreshadowing "the entire career of Fear Factory."
+Robinson sued the band, which Bell jokingly said in 2021 that it foreshadowed "the entire career of Fear Factory."
 Concrete is viewed by the band as a demo; a developmental step toward Soul of a New Machine.